How many people live in subsidized housing in Idaho?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-Renters living in subsidized housing in Idaho earn income from different sources.
+Renters living in subsidized housing earn income from different sources.
 Wages, salaries, and business income are the main income source for 18% of households.
-Another 78% of households earn the majority of their income from other sources, which include Social Security payments, insurance benefits, pensions, interest or dividends, and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
-Welfare, which according to HUD and the Census Bureau includes the Temporary Assistance for Needy Families (TANF) program, general assistance, or emergency assistance payments, is not the primary source of income for any households in Idaho.
-The remaining 4% of income sources are unaccounted for in the data.
+Another 78% of households earn the majority of their income from other sources, which include Social Security payments; insurance benefits; pensions; interest or dividends; and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
+Finally, welfare — which according to HUD and the Census Bureau includes the Temporary Assistance for Needy Families (TANF) program, general assistance, or emergency assistance payments — is not the primary source of income for any households in Idaho.
+The remaining 4% is unaccounted for in the data.

 Wages, salaries, and business income were the primary source of income for 18% of households in subsidized housing.